teixeira-fernando/EcommerceApp/README.md

 docker-compose up -d
 ```

-Then you can go to the shop module and execute the contract tests.
+Then you can go to the producer module and execute the contract tests, to generate the contracts.
 The pact files will be written in the target/pact folder.
 After that, you can publish the pact into the pact broker with the following command:
 ```
 mvn pact:publish (in the shop module)